discoloured teeth , chromogenic bacteria, black stains, kids teeth

 cleaning and polishing | staining from food and drinks | yellow teeth, discoloured teeth , chromogenic bacteria, black stains, kids teeth

-Due to poor oral hygiene the plaque gets deposited over the surface of teeth which can eventually change into calculus (tartar) and also cause discoloration of teeth.
+Due to poor oral hygiene, the plaque gets deposited over the surface of teeth which can eventually change into calculus (tartar) and also cause discoloration of teeth.

 Prevention and Treatment:

 Oral health is as important as the overall health.
-The oral cavity is a space that comes in contact of all kinds of food and drinks.
+The oral cavity is a space that comes in contact with all kinds of food and drinks.
 So, it needs proper cleaning twice every day even for the children.

 The myth that my child just has a single tooth why should I brush is not true.
 Every single tooth in the child’s mouth needs proper cleaning.
-The milk teeth have very important function and we need to preserve them.
+The milk teeth have a very important function and we need to preserve them.

 The stains on the surface of the teeth can be prevented with proper oral hygiene.
 If your child has close contact between the teeth, you should start flossing as early as possible.